EinsteinToolkit/www.cactuscode.org/projects/cafunwave/params.md

 DESC

-\"percentage of wind crest for wind mask\"
+"percentage of wind crest for wind mask"

 LOWER BOUND